Special Educational Needs (SEN)

 Sometimes families can be concerned about their child being added to this register; please do not be.
-It is simply a record of which children acquire additional support and allow the Special Educational Needs Coordinator to ensure that resources are allocated appropriately and to enable support to be sought from addtional outside agencies, such as an Educational Psychologist, Child & Family Support Worker or Speech & Language Therapist.
+It is simply a record of which children acquire additional support and allow the Special Educational Needs Coordinator to ensure that resources are allocated appropriately and to enable support to be sought from additional outside agencies, such as an Educational Psychologist, Child & Family Support Worker or Speech & Language Therapist.

-Harrington Nursery School has a Speech and Language programme carried out by a qualified member of staff.
 A number of staff have had training on supporting pupils with additional needs including those with complex medical needs.
 We also have experience in the following areas: ADHD, ASD, Hearing, Visual and Physical impairments and work closely with the StePs team.
 We use Makaton signing and are fully qualified in First Aid and have undertaken medical training when a child's needs require this.

 We also have a transition co-ordinator who leads on supporting children when they start or leave our setting, this includes visits by staff and children, including additional visits for those who require them as well as sharing information with other settings.

 As children progress, they may be taken off the register at a future point when their needs no longer require additional support.

 - Flat access to rear outdoor areas and entrance halls

 - Sensory room

 - Changing facilities - shower, changing table, nappy dispenser